EJSFF/NY/index.md

   ![Alt Text](manurefigure.jpg)

-#### 1. Reduce the production of manure to avoid generating emissions
+#### 1. Reduce the concentration and quantity of manure produced to avoid generating emissions
 Interventions earlier in the lifecycle of manure production and management are more effective than those that only address emissions upon production.
 Reducing the production and concentration of manure itself — for example, through altering animal feed diets to improve production efficiency — is the only strategy to curb manure production itself and reduce the magnitude of emissions from this source.
 These strategies should be a top priority for adoption as they reduce the quantity of manure required to treat, in contrast to mitigating strategies that only address emissions and pollution from already-produced manure.

 #### 2. Manage manure storage to reduce emission generation